Introduction

 4. Limit Impulsive and Emotional Spending

-Retail therapy might feel good in the moment, but it often leads to buyer’s remorse and worsens financial anxiety.
-Learning to manage impulsive spending can help you stick to your budget and long-term goals.
+While retail therapy may work for the moment, your enjoyment will give way to buyer’s remorse and higher financial anxiety.
+Learning how to control impulsive spending can assist you in keeping your budget above water and achieve long-term goals.

 Tips to Curb Impulsive Spending:

-- Avoid triggers: Unsubscribe from promotional emails and avoid social media ads.
+- Avoid triggers: Unsubscribe from promotional emails and wisely stay away from social media ads.

 Why This Matters: